stoffelio/statamic-dynamic-token/README.md

 The inserted JS add tokens to all forms that have an input with `name="_token"`.

 Tokens are refreshed every 15 minutes to prevent time-out.

+## Credit

+This feature was originally developed by [Rob de Kort](https://github.com/robdekort) as part of the [Peak Statamic Starter Kit](https://github.com/studio1902/statamic-peak).